panther-labs/panther-analysis/README.md

     - You may need to use the `--allow-unrelated-histories` flag if you did not maintain the history originally
   - Push the latest changes up and merge them: `git push`

-## Panther CLI Tool
+## Panther Analysis Tool

-`panther-cli` is a Python command line interface for testing, packaging, and deploying Panther Policies and Rules.
-This enables policies and rules to be managed in code and tracked via version control systems such as git or svn.
-This is also useful for devops and security personnel who prefer CLI management and configuration over web interfaces.
+The `panther_analysis_tool` is a Python command line interface for testing, packaging, and deploying Panther Policies and Rules.
+Consider checking it out here: [panther\_analysis\_tool](https://github.com/panther-labs/panther_analysis_tool) for help managing your Panther analysis packs.

 ## Writing Policies